Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Specialized Hamiltonians and Observables

 \section{Specialized Hamiltonians and Observables}

-Obtaining Hamiltonians is essential to derive EOMs, EOB models, or as we have seen to study the global Poincar\'e algebra of the binary system.
+Obtaining Hamiltonians is essential to derive EOMs, EOB models, or as we have shown, to study the global Poincar\'e algebra of the binary system.
 However, Hamiltonians are also critical to get sensible binding energies, which are key to GW applications.
-In order to get the latter, we gradually simplify our general Hamiltonians from section \ref{genhams}, by considering specific kinematic configurations, and eventually removing all gauge-dependence to get physical observables.
-First, we use some binary-mass conventions to define:
+To that end, we gradually simplify our general Hamiltonians from section \ref{genhams}, by considering specific kinematic configurations, and eventually removing all gauge-dependence to get physical observables.
+First, we define some binary-mass conventions:

 where $q$ and $\nu$ are the dimensionless mass ratio and symmetric mass-ratio, respectively, that are used to express the final observables.
 All the variables are also converted to dimensionless ones, denoted with a tilde, where $Gm$ and $\mu$ are the length and mass units, respectively.
 The general Hamiltonians are then specified to the COM frame, reducing to a single momentum vector, $\vec{p} \equiv \vec{p}_1 = - \vec{p}_2$, with which the orbital angular momentum is defined, $\vec{L} \equiv r \vec{n} \times \vec{p}$.